dbuenzli/fut/README.md

 that depends on the Unix library and a JavaScript backend that depends on [js_of_ocaml][1].

-Fut and its schedulers are distributed under the BSD3 license.
+Fut and its schedulers are distributed under the ISC license.

 Home page: http://erratique.ch/software/fut
 Contact: Daniel Bünzli `<daniel.buenzl i@erratique.ch>`